Tech

 Build Rich User Interfaces

 Netflix is the perfect example of a business that uses React to build rich user interfaces for higher user engagement.
-Thanks to React frontend framework, users can watch trailer previews from the main feed and review additional information when desired.
+Thanks to the React frontend framework, users can watch trailer previews from the main feed and review additional information when desired.
 Rich user interfaces are all about responsiveness and interactions.

 With the rendering pretty much automated, UI developers can build leaner and cleaner codes.
 Developers can focus on building rich user interfaces without worrying about debugging complicated codes.